Farrukh Habib celebrates Eid with children at CP&WB | ExBulletin

 Farrukh Habib celebrates Eid with children at CP&WB

+APP27-130521 FAISALABAD: May 13 – Minister of State for Information and Broadcasting Farrukh Habib speaks with media representatives during his visit to the Office for the Protection and Welfare of childhood (CPWB).
+APP Photo by Tasawar Abbas

-FAISALABAD, (UrduPoint / Pakistan Point News – May 13, 2021): Minister of State for Information and Broadcasting Farrukh Habib on Thursday visited the Office of Child Protection and Welfare ( CP&WB) and celebrated Eid with the children.
+FAISALABAD, May 13 (APP): State Minister for Information and Broadcasting Farrukh Habib visited the Office of Child Protection and Welfare (CP&WB) on Thursday and celebrated Eid with the kids.

 Speaking to the media, he called the unaccompanied children housed in the CPWB a national good and said Prime Minister Imran Khan had given instructions to help these children so that they can contribute to their productive role in the uprising. national.